Neckross/Neckross365/README.md

 Module was created for Intune PC and Windows 10 management (its a work-in-progress).

-BIG SHOUT OUT to Kevin Blumenfeld https://github.com/kevinblumenfeld .None of this would it have been possible without him.
+Huge SHOUT OUT to **Kevin Blumenfeld** https://github.com/kevinblumenfeld.
+None of this would it have been possible without him.

-Thank you https://gist.github.com/okieselbach (I used some of your code for Autopilot)
+Thank you Oliver Kieselbach https://gist.github.com/okieselbach (I used some of your code for Autopilot)

 ## Prerequisite when TLS1.2 is not enforced
 If you receive an error attempting to installing the module.
 Run this and try again.